GrahamJoonsar/MinigamesInRaylib/README.md

 #### Blocker::collisionWithPlayer ####

-This is a function that handles most of the collisin logic with the player.
+This is a function that handles most of the collision logic with the player.
 It sets the players velocities to zero if the player will move inside the `Blocker` on the next frame.
 The collision is relatively easy for circle `Blockers`, but the Rectangle `Blockers` have the use the [insideOfRect](#insideOfRect) helper function.
 The Rectangle `Blockers` also only set the velocity that makes the player enter the `Blocker` to zero, not both velocities.
 This allows the player to slide along the sides of Rectangle `Blockers` without getting stuck.